|

 this

-oppression, we need not ask a favor
+oppression, we need not ask

-of them—only threaten to
+of them — only threaten to rescind

 all